Knucklehead88/AccelaTest/README.md

 # CliApp

-The application is a demo cli console application used to execute CRUD commands in a console.The application is is composed of 3 projects.
+This a demo cli console application used to execute CRUD commands in a terminal.The application is composed of 3 projects.
 |    Name        |Technology                 |Purpose                                               |
 |----------------|---------------------------|------------------------------------------------------|
 |CliApp.Command  |`.NET Core 3.1`            | Console Application                                  |